Mitigation of UE Antenna Calibration Errors via Differential STBC in Cell-Free Massive MIMO: Conclusions

 \section{Conclusions}

 This letter introduced a \ac{DSTBC}-based strategy to mitigate the impact of UE antenna miscalibration in \ac{CF-mMIMO} systems.
 Results showed that uncalibrated arrays at the \ac{UE} degrade \ac{BER} and \ac{SE} in conventional setups, while the proposed scheme approaches the ideal calibrated case.
+Future work includes investigating reliable OTA calibration schemes for compensating UE-side calibration errors.